 This facility specializes in the care of older cats and those with special needs such as cancer, heart disease, or diabetes.
 Owners pay a one-time fee of $15,000 for life-long care.
-However, cats are also adopted out whenever possible.
+Whenever possible, cats are adopted into new homes.

 Bark-N-Rest in Texas:

 This pet retirement home and hospice cares for elderly, special needs, and terminally ill dogs.
 Animals typically come from shelters where they were surrendered by their owners or picked up as strays.
-Had they not been rescued, the dogs probably would have been put to sleep.
-Dogs may be put up for adoption if their health improves while at the facility.
+The dogs probably would have been put to sleep had they not been rescued.
+If their health improves while at the facility, dogs may be put up for adoption.
 Fundraising and private donations cover the cost of care.

 Blue Bell Sanctuary in California: